MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/StorageSolutions/NoSQL.md

 <b> What is Azure Storage Account?</b>
 <br><br>
 <li> A storage account is an cloud repository for data (Blob, File, Queue, Table) </li>
-<li> Notice that, a storage account is not a NoSQL service olr a database, its a container for various file and storage services</li>
+<li> Notice that, a storage account is not a NoSQL service or a database, its a container for various file and storage services</li>
 <li>A storage account is just to store data.
 A database does not only store data, but makes the data easily accessible to users, for example with queries</li>
 <br>
 <b> What is CosmosDB</b>